American Trees Are Moving West, and No One Knows Why

 “If you have a group of friends, and people move away to different places—some go to college in different places, and some move to Florida—the group is … probably going to fall apart,” Fei said.
 “We’re interested in whether this tree community is falling apart.”

 “These results show contemporary proof of something we know has happened before and will happen again: that trees are highly dynamic organisms, constantly moving in response to climatic shifts like recent glaciations or other disturbances.
-Their actual range does not reflect conditions that are optimal for their growth,” ”
+Their actual range does not reflect conditions that are optimal for their growth,” said D’Orangeville.

 Any tree’s range represents “a legacy of historical migrations and battles lost against other species or disturbances.
 With climate change however, their capacity to keep pace with the fast-changing climate is a major issue.”